 Without a doubt, the most popular cannabinoids people know of are Tetrahydrocannabinol – (THC) and Cannabidiol (CBD).
 However, the cannabis plant does not make these cannabinoids in a straightforward manner.

-Rather, cannabinoids acids like CBGVA are synthesized, these are then decarboxylated to create the popular CBD and THC that we know.
-CBGVA is a type of acid that creates a smaller molecule once the A – acid has been decarboxylated.
+Rather, cannabinoids in an acidic form, like CBGVA, are decarboxylated to create some of the more popular cannabinoids we know of.
+CBGVA is a type of acidic compound that creates a smaller molecule once the acid has been decarboxylated.

-These two Marijuana researchers were able to isolate CBG, THC, and CBD from the cannabis plant.
-They may at that time have not been able to see how important this is, but we can say their research found the basis for most cannabinoid synthesis and formulation work/research.
+These two marijuana plant researchers were able to isolate CBG, THC, and CBD from the cannabis plant.
+At that point in time, they may not have not been able to see how important their discovery was.
+Their research is now the basis for most cannabinoid synthesis and formulation work/research.

 CBGVA as stated earlier is another building block for cannabinoids.
 It is a naturally occurring cannabinoid, just like it’s close relative cannabigerolic acid (CBGA).